BFHS-Open/Workshops/CS_Ed_Week.md

 # CS Ed Week Curriculum
+A workshop for getting young people interested in computer science
 ## General Info
 - default language is Python, but participants can use whatever they choose
 - Participants will use Replit for coding